ExaESM-WP4/Containers-for-Scientific-Computing/02_technology.md

 root@131fa759eb1b:/# ls -l /
 root@131fa759eb1b:/# ls /home
 root@131fa759eb1b:/# cat /etc/os-release
+root@131fa759eb1b:/# uname -a
 ```

 Do this also for the Alpine Linux base image!
 What is different, what is the same?

 Please note, Docker desktop on MacOS and Windows is shipped with a Linux virtual machine, that runs in the background and provides you with Docker functionality.
-Especially at Windows, however, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell environment.
+Especially for Windows, however, you can't natively run a Unix-like command such as `uname` in your host system's PowerShell environment.
-Can you still demonstrate the core concept of "shared Linux kernel" and "unique software environment" for a Windows machine?
+Can you still demonstrate the core concept of "shared Linux kernel" and "contained software environment" on a Windows machine?
 If so, how?

 ## Key points

 ## Next topic

 The (scientific) container life cycle perspective.